 Filling out this form, and understanding each of the complex topics contained in the form can be difficult if you have to do it on your own.
 With the help of an experienced attorney at the Shouse Law Group, you can be assured that your petition is filed with the correct information and in the right court.

 The minor and the guardian ad litem must appear at the compromise hearing (except for good cause shown in limited circumstances, such as in wrongful death cases).
 On the hearing date, the court will decide whether to approve the petition.
-In determining whether to grant the petition, California courts consider:
+In determining whether to grant court approval, California judges consider:

 - The permanency and severity of the injuries the minor suffered;

 - The amount of attorneys fees and court costs that will come out of the settlement amount;

 - Where the funds will go once the settlement is approved.

 California law sets forth specific ways in which settlement proceeds in a minor’s case must be handled.6

 A blocked account is a method commonly used to hold a minor’s proceeds from a settlement.
 The funds are placed into a bank account; that bank account can only be released by a court order before the child turns 18.
 Once the child turns 18, he or she receives the total amount of funds contained in the account.

 Blocked accounts are easy to set up and are simply managed.
 However, if regular disbursements are needed from the settlement to make payments for certain costs it requires a court order each time and can be incredibly cumbersome.